rich-ramsey/talks/readme.md

-This is a test bed for building a github repo for sharing talks.
+A selection of some recent talks.

 ## What to do?

-View the slides online here: <https://rich-ramsey.github.io/talks_example/>
+View the slides online here: <https://rich-ramsey.github.io/talks/>

+Or go to my website: <https://rich-ramsey.com/talks/>